 In fact, 40% of all cancer could be prevented with diet and lifestyle changes.

 The choices we make when it comes to food are incredibly important for preventing, treating, and even reversing cancer.

-Here are five foods to eat and two lifestyle factors to avoid that could help reduce your cancer risk.
+Here are four foods to eat and two lifestyle factors to avoid that could help reduce your cancer risk.

 4 Foods You Can Eat to Prevent Cancer